dtao/PhilosopherDeveloper/source/posts/unbreaking-datamapper.markdown

 end
 ```

 How is the above any different from writing a wrapper in your application?
 Simple: every time a resource is saved in DataMapper, the `save` method is called (internally).
-This means that in the simple case--where saving a record fails because it is invalid--the exception raised will be informative by reporting the record's validation errors.
-In the more complex case--where saving a record fails because its child is invalid--the exception raised will be informative by reporting the *child's* validation errors.
+This means that in the simple case---where saving a record fails because it is invalid---the exception raised will be informative by reporting the record's validation errors.
+In the more complex case---where saving a record fails because its child is invalid---the exception raised will be informative by reporting the *child's* validation errors.

 Enter dm-noisy-failures
 -----------------------